Abhii1429/learning-wd/README.md

 # learning-wd
-#pushing codes here as a mark of presence of whatever i'm learning in mern
+#pushing codes here as a mark of presence of whatever i'm learning in MERN